Aatolana springthorpei

 Aatolana springthorpei is a species of crustaceans in the family Cirolanidae, first described by Stephen John Keable in 1998.

-It is benthic shrimp found in tropical waters at depths of 200 m to 203 m on the continental shelves of Queensland and New South Wales.
+It is a benthic shrimp found in tropical waters at depths of 200 m to 203 m on the continental shelves of Queensland and New South Wales.
 Like other species in this genus it is a scavenger.
-The males are similar to the females, and the species is most similar to A rapax.
+The males are similar to the females, and the species is most similar to A. rapax.